 - Toast uncooked rice at medium heat until the rice is golden brown and fragrant.
 Let it cool, then grind it in a spice grinder to a coarse powder.
 More detailed instructions on how to make Toasted rice powder.

 - Add the finely chopped fresh herbs and place them in a small bowl.

 - Pour honey over the fresh herbs in the bowl.

 - Add fish sauce, lime juice, tamarind puree, and chili flakes.

-- Stir everything together, taste, and adjust the flavor with more sugar, fish sauce, or tamarind juice.
+- Stir everything, taste, and adjust the flavor with more sugar, fish sauce, or tamarind juice.

 - Lastly, add toasted rice powder and mix well.
-Add 1-2 Tbsp of water if the sauce is too thick and adjust with more fish sauce, lime juice, honey, or tamarind.
+Add 1-2 tablespoon of water if the sauce is too thick, and adjust with more fish sauce, lime juice, honey, or tamarind.